Structure-Dynamics Correlation and Its Link to Fragility and Dynamic Heterogeneity: Methodology

 \subsection{Structural order parameter}

-To quantify the static structure in glassy systems, we analyze the Structural Order Parameter (SOP) at both macroscopic and microscopic levels.
-The SOP characterizes the depth of the mean-field caging potential experienced by a particle due to its surrounding neighbors and is derived from the Ramakrishnan-Yussouff free energy functional~\cite{Ramakrishnan1979_prb}.
+To quantify the static structure in glassy systems, we analyse the Structural Order Parameter (SOP) at both macroscopic and microscopic levels.
+The SOP is the inverse of the depth of the mean-field caging potential experienced by a particle due to its surrounding neighbours and is derived from the Ramakrishnan-Yussouff free energy functional~\cite{Ramakrishnan1979_prb}.
 We define the macroscopic SOP as $(\beta\Phi)^{-1}$ and the microscopic SOP as $(\beta\phi)^{-1}$ throughout this study.
-The effective caging potential at zero displacement is computed as
+According to our earlier studies the inverse depth of the mean field caging potential is proportional to the curvature of the potential and thus related to its softness. \cite{Nandi2021_prl,Sharma2022_pre} The effective caging potential at zero displacement is computed as

 where \( \rho \) is the number density, and \( x_u, x_v \) are the mole fractions of species \( u \) and \( v \), respectively.

 The radial distribution function \( g_{uv}(r) \) is defined as\cite{HansenMcDonald}